 Meadow objects to her new “surprise present,” but Tony doesn’t believe he is in the wrong: “A grown man made a wager.
 He lost.
 He made another wager.
 He lost again.
 End of story.”

 For Tony, maybe the best thing for him to do is become a happy wanderer himself.
 The simple act of not giving a shit might be just what he needs.

 Davey’s son, Eric, drops out of the concert with Meadow at the last minute, forcing her to perform alone.
-(For a high schooler on cabaret night, Eric exits in the most badass way possible).
 In the audience, Carmela is delighted to learn that her daughter can now put a solo recital on her college resumé.

-- On top of finding out that he had a mentally challenged uncle named Ercole, Tony also learns that his father had panic attacks, too.
-As evidenced by his secret family history, his depression and violent mood swings might be more genetic than he thought.
+- On top of finding out that he had a mentally-challenged uncle named Ercole, Tony also learns that his father had panic attacks, too.
+As evidenced by his secret family history, his depression and violent mood swings might be more genetic than previously assumed.